operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

 mariadb-server-5dccfb7b59-rwzqp               1/1     Running   0          16m
 ```

+Step 5: Install Prometheus Operator and Create Instance of Prometheus Server using Install Operator and following Steps in tutorial:"Prometheus Instance Creation tutorial".
+        If you already done with installation of Prometheus Operator and Created Instance of Prometheus Server,skip this Step:5.

-Step 5: Create Instance of ServiceMonitor to monitor MariaDB Services:
+Step 6: Create Instance of ServiceMonitor to monitor MariaDB Services:

 ```execute